AI Tools reviews

 HeyGen Lip Sync Features

 Let's talk about what HeyGen lip sync actually offers beyond making you look like a polyglot wizard.
-The platform supports over 40 languages, though in my experience, some definitely work better than others (looking at you, Romance languages – you're the teacher's pets here).
+The platform now supports over 175 languages and dialects, though in my experience, some definitely work better than others (looking at you, Romance languages – you're still the teacher's pets here).

 The voice cloning feature deserves a special mention.
 HeyGen attempts to maintain your voice's characteristics across languages.
 Did it make me sound exactly like myself speaking Italian?
 No. Did it create a voice that was believably "me-ish" in Italian?
 Absolutely.
 It's like hearing your cousin who kind of sounds like you – familiar but different.